 This is wrong.
 Air shouldn’t come with a health advisory.
 We may not be able to get rid of the inversion, but we can help reduce our pollution.

-That is why Hanko Kiessner, our CEO, started Utah’s Leaders for Clean Air™, a non-profit aimed at decreasing our carbon footprint through electric vehicles.
+That is why Hanko Kiessner, our co-founder, started Utah’s Leaders for Clean Air™, a non-profit aimed at decreasing our carbon footprint through electric vehicles.

 As a company, Packsize has always been strongly committed to being a sustainable business, and we encourage our employees and customers alike to decrease their carbon footprint.
 Today, we have installed 16 electric vehicle chargers at Packsize offices, and 15 percent of our commuter miles are emissions free.

 Hanko would like other companies to join us by building the infrastructure needed to encourage their employees to drive low or zero emissions vehicles.

 The way the program works is simple, to join the program, a Utah business leader simply agrees to install a Bosch electric vehicle charging (EVC) station at their business for employee use.
 Leaders for Clean Air provides this first EVC for free, and the business is asked to pay it forward by making an investment of $550 for the next business.